Hard drives

 documents.
 How does it work?
 Let's take a closer look!

-Photo: A typical 30GB (gigabyte) hard drive from a laptop computer.
+Photo: A 30GB (gigabyte) hard drive from an old laptop computer.
+The rows of gold pins on the left

 The science of magnetism is complex.
 But if you've ever fooled